Theme: “How?”

 Romans 8:37 NKJV

-If the thought says, “I am too weak,” we answer:
+If the thought says, “I am too weak,” we answer with Scripture.

 “I can do all things through Christ who strengthens me.”